CharlesYiu/number-app/README.md

 # Number App
-A MacOS based number editing app I am making for practice
+A MacOS based number editing app I made for practice
 # Features
 ## Directly edit numbers
 You can type numbers into the app.